Washing Dishes While Camping- Clean Enough to Make Mom Proud!

 Fill the wash sink with warm water and add just a few drops or a small amount of biodegradable soap.
 Make sure to use only as much soap as necessary to avoid creating excess suds.
 Place your scrub brush or sponge and clean towel or cloth nearby.

 In the second tub, fill it with clean rinse water for rinsing.
-Sanitize the rinsing water by either boiling water through it or running your unfiltered water thru LifeStraw or Sawyer filters.
+Sanitize the rinsing water by either boiling water through it or running your unfiltered water through LifeStraw or Sawyer filters.
 You’ll have purified water in seconds!

 In the third rinse bucket, fill it with clean water too.